atropos-null/LS/py109/py109_studyguide.md

 sum = add(5, 3)  # sum will be 8
 ```
 If a function doesn't have a return statement or has return without a value, it returns `None` by default.

-The function outputs Hello, world!, which it obtains from the global variable hello, then returns None.
-Functions in Python have access to variables defined in the outer scope.

 An example for how to describe the following code on the exam: